chuckleplant/blog/_posts/2023-10-05-custom-nested-nodes.md

 layout: post
 title:  "Anim Blueprint logic in Code"
 date:   2023-10-05
-tags: [unreal,unreal engine,UE5,animation,animation programming,code-example]
+tags: [unreal,animation,code]
 comments: true
 disqus_identifier: nestedABPNodes
 image:
     path: "img/600/hades-nodes.png"
 ---

 Blueprints represent us humans.
 C++ represents the Gods of Olympus, who envy Blueprints because of their mortality.
-Blueprints live a happy and simple life, and they dream of one day being as powerful as Code.
+Blueprints live a happy and simple life, and they dream of one day being as powerful as the Gods.
 C++, on the other hand, is doomed to an eternity of pain.
 Even though they're weak and hideous, Blueprints get to play with the mortals.
 This is why Code despises Blueprints and looks down on them from the heights of Mount Performance.

-I've been playing Hades.
+*I've been playing Hades.*

 Here I'll show you how to use Anim Blueprint nodes from code.
 Is that worth doing?
 Not usually, it's way simpler to do it from Blueprint.
 But it's a handy tool in case you want to hide some complexity under the hood and expose only a pretty node in the editor.